On weak inverse mean curvature flow and Minkowski-type inequalities in hyperbolic space: Introduction

-\begin{Theorem}[Minkowski Inequalities for Outer-Minimizing Domains in Hyperbolic Space] Let $3 \leq n \leq 7$.
-Then the inequalities \eqref{minkowski} and \eqref{minkowski_area} hold for outer-minimizing domains $\Omega_{0} \subset \mathbb{H}^{n}$.
-In both cases, equality holds if and only if $\Sigma_{0} = \mathbb{S}^{n-1} \times \{ r_{0} \}$ is a slice of \eqref{hyperbolic_space}. \end{Theorem} The pure-area Minkowski inequality \eqref{minkowski_area} also implies a special case of the conjectured Penrose inequality for asymptotically hyperbolic manifolds.
+on $\Sigma_{0}$, where $\Sigma_{0}^{+}=\partial \Omega_{0}^{+}$ is the boundary of the strictly minimizing hull of $\Omega_{0}$.
+In both cases, equality holds if and only if $\Sigma_{0} = \mathbb{S}^{n-1} \times \{ r_{0} \}$ is a slice of \eqref{hyperbolic_space}.
+Consequently, inequalities \eqref{baby_minkowski_1}-\eqref{baby_minkowski_2} hold provided that $\Omega_{0}$ is outer-minimizing. \end{Theorem} The pure-area Minkowski inequality \eqref{minkowski_area} carries further implications for the conjectured Penrose inequality for asymptotically hyperbolic manifolds.
 Consider the following model for $(n+1)$-dimensional hyperbolic space:

 In \cite{LG12} and following earlier work by Dahl, Gicquaud, and Sakovich in \cite{DGS12}, de Lima and Girao considered non-compact hypersurfaces $M^{n} \subset \mathbb{H}^{n+1}$ satisfying the following: